 DRP members either collectively or individually are not authorised to speak on behalf of the City or provide comment to the media or other persons, in respect of any item under consideration, unless authorised by the Chief Executive Officer.

-If an application needs to be referred to the DRP, a fee of $2,500 is applicable, and applicants are encouraged to consult with the panel during the early planning phase of their proposal, prior to lodgement of a development application.
+If an application requires review by the Design Review Panel (DRP), a fee of $2,500 is applicable for a full panel review, or a fee of $500 is applicable for a one member review.
+Applicants are encouraged to consult with the panel at the conceptual stage of plan development, and prior to lodgement of a development application.
 Applications not capable of approval under the Local Planning Scheme will not be referred to the DRP.

-Should you intend to submit an application requiring referral to the DRP please contact the City's Development Approvals on (08) 9272 0622 prior to lodgement to make the necessary arrangements.
+To submit an application for referral to the DRP, please contact the City's Development Approvals on (08) 9272 0622 or via firstname.lastname@example.org to make the necessary arrangements.

 In preparation for referral to the Design Review Panel, an applicant should prepare a Powerpoint presentation detailing the project background and outlining how the proposal addresses the design principles of State Planning Policy 7, which are summarised as follows: